raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 ***Amphibious***.
 The frog can breathe air and water.

 ***Standing Leap***.
-The frog's long jump is up to 10 feet and its high jump is up to 5 feet, with or without a running start.
+The frog's long jump is up to 3.0m and its high jump is up to 1.5m, with or without a running start.

 A **frog** has no effective attacks.
 It feeds on small insects and typically dwells near water, in trees, or underground.
 The frog's statistics can also be used to represent a **toad**.